nforgeio/neonKUBE/README.md

 12. **Clone** the source repository on your workstation:

   * Create an individual Github account [here](https://github.com/join?source=header-home) if you don't already have one
-  * Have one of the NeonForge repository administrators **grant you access** to the repository
+  * Have one of the neonFORGE repository administrators **grant you access** to the repository
   * Go to [GitHub](http://github.com) and log into your account
-  * Go to the NeonForge [repository](https://github.com/jefflill/NeonForge).
+  * Go to the neonFORGE [repository](https://github.com/jefflill/neonFORGE).
   * Click the *green* **Clone or download** button and select **Open in Visual Studio**
   * A *Launch Application* dialog will appear.
 Select **Microsoft Visual Studio Protocol Handler Selector** and click **Open Link**
   * Choose or enter the directory where the repository will be cloned.
 This defaults to a user-specific folder.
 I typically change this to a global folder to keep the file paths short.